japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 `handleJobGroupCancelled` finds active jobs in a group and cancels them.

-Internally, `handleJobGroupCancelled` computes all the active jobs (registered in the internal xref:scheduler:DAGScheduler.adoc#activeJobs[collection of active jobs]) that have `spark.jobGroup.id` scheduling property set to `groupId`.
+Internally, `handleJobGroupCancelled` computes all the active jobs (registered in the internal scheduler:DAGScheduler.md#activeJobs[collection of active jobs]) that have `spark.jobGroup.id` scheduling property set to `groupId`.

 `handleJobGroupCancelled` then <<handleJobCancellation, cancels every active job>> in the group one by one and the cancellation reason: "part of cancelled job group [groupId]".